wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 derived some properties from the grammar for a simple parser `byte` and implemented `byte`.
 We also saw that there are a few deficiencies in our grammar.
 In this post we'll implement `bytes`, `menmonic`, `label` and `labelAssign`.
 For each parser I'll start with some _QuickCheck_ properties then use those as the spec to implement the parser.
-Lets get to it!
+Let's get to it!

 <hr/>
 # Lexemes And Space
 The _lexemes_ of a language are the smallest syntactic unit. _Tokens_ are categories of _lexemes_.
 In our case, the _"STORE"_ string is an example of a lexeme in the category of _label_ tokens.
-Lets also assume we can safely eat any whitespace proceeding lexemes.
+Let's also assume we can safely eat any whitespace proceeding lexemes.
 With this in mind, and before we continue implementing the parsers for our language, let's create convenience functions for parsing trailing space after our lexemes.